 Water Palace (Jal Mahal)

 Jal Mahal literally means “Water Palace” and can be found in the middle of Man Sagar Lake.
 Whether its for a unique afternoon photo or to hang out with some locals and shop at night the Water Palace is worth visiting.
+This is another great place to see the true beauty of Jaipur while enjoying the weekend in Jaipur.
 You’ll drive by on the way to Panna Meena ka Kund and the Amber Fort so just ask your driver to stop for a photo!
 You can’t actually enter the palace but you will likely see camels and elephants among the usual cows and dogs that roam the streets.

 Rent a motor bike